 All batteries, including alkaline, lead acid, lithium, nickel cadmium and zinc oxide, are collected by EHS for recycling.

 Computers and Other Electronics

 Computers and other electronics with circuit boards contain high levels of toxic heavy metals (e.g., lead, silver) that must be properly managed and recycled via EHS.
 All computers and electronics containing circuit boards must remain in a secure location until disposed.

-- Locations serviced by WCMC E&M: Submit a work order to WCMC Engineering and Maintenance to have electronics collected for recycling.
+- Locations serviced by WCM E&M: Submit a work order to WCM Facilities Management and Campus Operations to have electronics collected for recycling.

-- Locations not serviced by WCMC E&M: Contact EHS to arrange for the removal of electronics from your location.
+- Locations not serviced by WCM E&M: Contact EHS to arrange for the removal of electronics from your location.
 Provide location, contact information, and inventory of electronics.

 Certain light bulbs and lamps may contain toxic metals such as mercury which require special disposal.

 Common examples of universal waste lamps include, but are not limited to, fluorescent, high intensity discharge (HID), neon, ultraviolet (UV), mercury vapor, high pressure sodium and metal halide.
 These types of light bulbs must be properly managed and recycled via EHS.
 Regular incandescent light bulbs are approved for regular trash disposal.
 Please containerize these bulbs into cardboard boxes to prevent injuries to staff during disposal.